mp49/ADSimPeaks/README.md

 There are similar database template files for the 2D case (ADSimPeaks2DBackground.template and ADSimPeaks2DPeak.template). ```ADSimPeaks1DPeak.template``` or ```ADSimPeaks2DPeak.template``` files should be instantiated for each peak that will need to be configured.

-In addition to the
+The example database substitution files also demonstrates how to use the database template for the pvaPlugin support.

-There are additional database template files used in the example IOC applications to deal with autosave status, IOC statistics and adding busy record support.
-So these applications also require the use of those modules, which are common EPICS modules (see the [Useful Links](#useful-links) section).
+There are additional database template files used in the example IOC applications to deal with autosave status and adding busy record support.
+So these examples also require the use of those modules, which are common EPICS modules (see the [Useful Links](#useful-links) section).

 ## Usage